Global Change Fellow Shows Shorter, Wider Flowers May Transmit More Parasites to Bees

 The project was supported by the National Institute of General Medical Sciences of the National Institutes of Health under Award Number R01GM122062.
 Funding for the undergraduate students came from the BeeMORE program by the USDA-NIFA Research and Extension Experiential Learning for Undergraduates (REEU) Fellowships Program.
 Pinilla-Gallego received support from the Southeast Climate Adaptation Science Center.

-Note to editors: An abstract of the paper follows.
+Note to editor: An abstract of the paper follows.

 “Floral Shape Predicts Bee-Parasite Transmission Potential”